If you feel angry on a regular basis, you may want to learn a few anger management techniques to be able to handle your emotions.

-The best way you could do it is by using the hypnosis technique with a specialist, but if you cannot afford it, then you may also use auto-hypnosis!
+The best way you could do it is by using hypnosis techniques with a mental health practitioner, but if you cannot afford it, then you may also use self-hypnosis!

-Hypnosis is the transmission of some particular positive suggestions to a person, who is in a deep relaxation state, for therapeutic purposes.
+Hypnosis is the transmission of some particular positive affirmations to a patient, who is in a deep relaxation state, for therapeutic purposes.

-The expression “hypnotic trance” may sound scary, but, in fact, we enter into a trance many times, for instance when we read a good book, or when we listen to a great song, or while we are daydreaming… Trance is that state in which you are focused only on one thing and ignore the outer attributes.
+The expression “hypnotic trance” may sound scary, but, in fact, we enter into a trance many times, for instance, when we read a good book, or when we listen to a great song, or while we are daydreaming… Trance is that state in which you are focused only on one thing and ignore all the rest.

-If you want to try auto-hypnosis, it is not difficult at all, actually all you have to do is written right here:
+If you want to try self-hypnosis, it is not difficult at all.
+Actually, all you have to do is written right here:

 – close your eyes;